harkano/maddie/README.md

 - `!clearcondition` will clear _angry_ if it was marked.

 # Configure settings for the chat!
 - `!create_settings en` will create a configuration file in english.
 The other language supported is spanish (es).
+The is required for any of the below, or for team to work
 - `!update_lang es` will change the language to the language sent.
 - `!update_gm` will set or update a gm for the adventure played in the chat.
 - `!update_teamname` will set or update the team name of young heroes.
 - `!settings` will return all the current settings saved.
 - `!language` will return the language that is set (just the short name, like en or es).
 - `!teamname` will return the name of the team.
+- `!dicetoggle` will turn the dice emoji that come along with a roll on/off (as requested) DEFAULT: True

 # Make advancements!
 - `mov_my_playbook move_name` will add the name with the accessor move_name (if it is from your playbook) to your moves.